Getting your garden soil ready is important for both you and the planet; it's one small thing we can do to ensure our children's future.

 Scientists have shown that between 50 and 70% of the soil carbon stock is lost to the atmosphere once the soil is cleared of vegetation; and it takes 20 or more years to replenish the earth.
 It's a slow process that every serious garden and farmer is in engaged in; carbon capture.
 At the same time you are getting your garden soil ready for a bountiful harvest for the table.

-This one square metre patch for example will provide ample lettuce, spring onions and parsley within a few weeks to our salads.
+This one square metre patch for example will provide ample lettuce, spring onions and parsley within a few weeks for our salads.
 Notice the mulch.

 Interestingly, and confusingly perhaps, large densities of animals such as cattle or pigs releases nitrogenous gases into the atmosphere adding to the greenhouse effect, but adding organic manures to your compost; and hence to the earth making it one of the most important ways of improving your soil organic carbon (SOC).